 What I find really interesting is psilocybin [the psychadelic compound found in magic mushrooms].
 It’s been proven to be quite safe to use, it only lasts a couple of hours and its potential use in psychotherapy is being investigated.
 The problem is that it also works on other proteins besides 5-HT2A, and we are generally looking for something that works specifically on the target to avoid side effects.

 Is it safer to take classic drugs?

 Technically, yes.
 Psilocybin-containing mushrooms have been assessed to be one of the safest recreational drugs.
 There's basically no addiction, you can't really overdose, and we know what it does in the body, due to decades of research.
-Yes, bad trips are known to occur, but the realistic bad trip would basically involve hiding under the covers for a couple of hours—not jumping in front of a bus because you think you’re Superman.
+Yes, bad trips are known to occur, but the realistic bad trip would basically involve hiding under the covers for a couple of hours, not jumping in front of a bus thinking you’re Superman.